-At Alsager School we endorse the belief that education is the key to opening up the life chances of our students and that all students should have the right and opportunity to succeed.
-We have high aspirations and expectations for all students, including those with Special Educational Needs.
+At Alsager School we endorse the belief that education is the key to opening up the life chances of our pupils and that all pupils should have the right and opportunity to succeed.
+We have high aspirations and expectations for all pupils, including those with Special Educational Needs.